Chimpyr/pathfinder-project/README.md

 }
 ```

+### Debug Options
+To enable verbose logging and see debug information in the UI:
+1. Open `config.py`.
+2. Set `VERBOSE_LOGGING = True`.
+3. Restart the application.
+4. A "Debug Info" section will appear in the sidebar after searching for a route.

+### Walking Speed
+To adjust the estimated walking time:
+1. Open `config.py`.
+2. Edit `WALKING_SPEED_KMH` (default is 5.0 km/h).
+3. Restart the application.

 ## Troubleshooting
 -   **"No module named..."**: Ensure you ran `pip install -r requirements.txt`.
 -   **Graph loading takes too long**: This depends on your internet speed and the size of the city.
 Bristol takes ~10-30s.
 Larger cities like London will take longer.